China and India Just Fought a Weird, Bloody Battle at 14,000 Feet. Why?

 "Typically in these crises the U.S. stays quiet,” says Kugelman.
 “I would imagine that we could see the U.S. scale up its intelligence support to India to better enable New Delhi to know the troop positions of Chinese soldiers along the border,” but “the U.S. lacks the bandwidth to do anything else.
 The Trump administration is completely consumed by the coronavirus and its reelection campaign.”

 Even so, says Kugelman, “I don't think we should underplay how significant this crisis is for Washington,” adding, "This is a case of Washington's top rival sparring with one of the biggest U.S. partners in the Indo-Pacific.
-The US government is sure to be paying close attention, and it can't afford to
+The U.S. government is sure to be paying close attention, and it can't afford to look away."

 Beijing has warned New Delhi to stay away from the U.S.-China rivalry.
 Beijing asked India to be careful not to include the U.S. factor in its handling of any problem in its relations with China, "otherwise it will only complicate the issue," China said in an article in the state-owned Global Times.

-"The offer of US mediation is unnecessary and the last thing both sides could use.
+"The offer of U.S. mediation is unnecessary and the last thing both sides could use.
 China and India have the ability to resolve their problems, and there is no need for any third-party intervention," said the article.
 "If in a new Cold War, India leans toward the U.S. or becomes a U.S. pawn attacking China, the economic and trade ties between the two Asian neighbors will suffer a devastating blow.
 And it would be too much for the Indian economy to take such a hit at the current stage."